 Exporting filters (right icon)

-By simply clicking the export icon, you automatically download a comma-separated file with the filtered recipients.
+You automatically download a comma-separated file with the filtered recipients by simply clicking the export icon.
 Be mindful that this is still considered personal data, as complaints concern real email addresses.
 These files should not be shared with everyone.

 Removing filtered email addresses